 Adjunct Assistant Professor of Urban Planning

-Micah Lasher is an Adjunct Assistant Professor of Urban Planning at the NYU Wagner Graduate School of Public Service and the Chief of Staff in the Office of New York State Attorney General, Eric T. Schneiderman.
-He advises the Attorney General on organizational direction and agency priorities and serves as the Attorney General’s representative to other branches of government.
+Micah Lasher is an Adjunct Assistant Professor of Urban Planning at the NYU Wagner Graduate School of Public Service and Chief of Staff in the Office of the New York State Attorney General, Eric T. Schneiderman.
+In his role as Chief of Staff, Lasher helps run an agency of more than 1,700 employees, advises the Attorney General on a wide range of matters, and serves as the Attorney General’s representative to other branches of government.

 Public Policy and Planning in New York